Benjamin-Wise - Divisional Instructions

 Electronic Submission of Documentary Evidence (i.e., Exhibits)

-If the documents comprising your exhibits total 10 pages or less, then submit at least 7 days prior to the hearing or Non-Jury Trial.
-Attorneys and self-represented parties shall submit the documents in electronic format to the General Magistrate's Office through the DIGITAL EVIDENCE PORTAL ON LINE SERVICES (OLS) TO DIVISION MJCAK at least three (3) days BEFORE the hearing.
+1. If the documents comprising your exhibits total 10 pages or less, then submit at least 3 days prior to the hearing or Non-Jury Trial.
+Attorneys and self-represented parties shall submit the documents in electronic format to the Magistrate's Office through the DIGITAL EVIDENCE PORTAL ON LINE SERVICES (OLS) TO DIVISION SCHD at least three (3) days BEFORE the hearing.
 Please navigate to CourtHelp4U on YouTube for training materials on uploading documents.

 Continuances:

-Any request for continuance must be in writing and co-signed by the Client and set for hearing on the Magistrate's Calendar (after receiving a hearing date from the Magistrate's Assistant).
+Any request for continuance must be in writing and co-signed by the Client in compliance with Florida Law Rule of Procedure rule 12.460 and set for hearing on the Magistrate's Calendar (after receiving a hearing date from the Magistrate's Assistant).
 Alternatively, if the continuance is agreed to by opposing counsel, and it is the first time the parties are requesting to continue the matter, a stipulation signed by both counsel and their clients, stating the reason for the continuance, should be submitted together with a proposed order either: (a) assigning a new hearing or non-jury trial date; or, (b) setting a status conference to obtain a reset date.
 All subsequent requests for continuances, shall be by proper motion and hearing before the Magistrate.

 Cancellations:

-Cancellations may occur by (1) Agreed Order confirming that the matter has been resolved and the pending matter resolved or withdrawn; or (2) Notice of cancellation confirming that the matter has been resolved and the pending motion or petition resolved or withdrawn.
-(3) All cancellations must be approved by the General Magistrate.
-The proposed Agreed Order shall include the Agreement, and if applicable, the Parenting Plan and child Support Guidelines Worksheet.
+Cancellations may occur by (1) Agreed Order confirming that the matter has been resolved and the pending matter resolved or withdrawn; or (2) Notice of cancellation confirming that the matter has been resolved and the pending motion or petition resolved or withdrawn; (3) All cancellations must be approved by the Magistrate.
+The proposed Agreed Order shall include the Agreement, and if applicable, the Parenting Plan and Child Support Guidelines Worksheet.

 Interpreters: